OUR WORK

 508 South 7th St, Oskaloosa | 12:00 – 12:30

-The Back to School Fair started with a few dedicated organizations and has grown into a community wide committee.
+The Back-to-School Fair started with a few dedicated organizations and has grown into a community wide committee.
 This change helps ensure that the Fair is an inclusive place for students to get ready for school.
-United Way of Mahaska County partners with several local businesses and organizations to launch the Back to School Fair every year.
-The year 2022 marks our 14th year of this program, and the coordinators are confident that this year will be another that fully represents the Mahaska County community’s commitment to their children and schools.
-Since 2010, the Back to School Fair has provided over 4,000 backpacks full of school supplies to children in need in Mahaska County.
+United Way of Mahaska County partners with several local businesses and organizations to launch the Back-to-School Fair every year, serving students in North Mahaska and Oskaloosa Community Schools.
+The year 2026 marks our 20th year of this program, and the coordinators are confident that this year will be another that fully represents the Mahaska County community’s commitment to their children and schools.
 Our goal is to provide students with the supplies necessary to be successful in their upcoming school year.

 Taking ONE Day to Build a Stronger Mahaska County.

 The Day of Caring is an annual event which brings volunteers from across the community together for one day of collective, meaningful impact.
-Volunteers spend time landscaping, painting, building, and doing repairs throughout the community and you can join us in the work of LIVING UNITED.
+Volunteers spend time landscaping, painting, building, and doing repairs throughout the community and you can join us in the work of UNITED IS THE WAY.
 The Day of Caring is an opportunity to use your time and talents to support United Way and our community.
 It provides an opportunity to see first-hand the work United Way and our partners are doing to improve education, income and health in Mahaska County.

 BRRR

 The need for warm winter clothing is a serious one, especially in Iowa.
-The average winter temperature in Iowa for 2018/19 was 26.5 degrees F. The Winter Coat drive is a great opportunity for community members to clean out their closets and make an impact during the season of giving.
+Iowa’s winter temperatures typically average in the low 20s °F, and recent winters have remained consistent with this long-term pattern.
+The Winter Coat drive is a great opportunity for community members to clean out their closets and make an impact during the season of giving.
 Items collected during the drive are given to people in need at no charge.
 Accepted donations include winter coats, snow boots, snow pants, winter hats, gloves/ mittens, scarves, and other winter outerwear.
 Whenever possible, please launder items prior to donation.